Ford auto sales rise on robust demand, improved supply

+Rewrites paragraph 1, adds background in paragraphs 7-8, sales details in paragraph 5

-July 6 (Reuters) - Ford Motor Co F.N on Thursday reported a near 10% rise in second-quarter U.S. auto sales, helped by strong demand for personal vehicles and easing supply chain disruptions.
+July 6 (Reuters) - Ford Motor Co F.N on Thursday followed rivals in reporting a rise in second-quarter U.S. auto sales, driven by easing supply chain snags and pent-up demand for personal transportation.

 On Wednesday, Japan-based Toyota's 7203.T North America unit reported a 7.13% rise in U.S. sales to 568,962 units, compared with Detroit's GM's GM.N 19% jump to 691,978 units for the quarter-ended June.